User guide

 MIDI Channel

 A MIDI channel contains MIDI events.
-Strictly bound to the sequencer, you can't trigger a MIDI channel manually as you would do with a Sample channel.
-The main sequencer must be running if you want to play a MIDI channel.
+Because it is strictly tied to the sequencer, you cannot trigger a MIDI channel manually as you would a sample channel.
+The main sequencer must be running in order to play a MIDI channel.

-By clicking on the main button Main button you will be able to edit MIDI events as well as doing further operations.
-You can add a new MIDI channel by clicking on the button on top of each column on the main window.
+Clicking the main button Main button lets you edit MIDI events and perform additional operations.
+You can add a new MIDI channel by right-clicking on each column in the main window.

-A MIDI channel is made of several components.
+A MIDI channel is made up of several components.
 From left to right:

 The MIDI channel main button

-Clicking on a MIDI channel main button reveals a pop-up menu with several options available:
+Clicking a MIDI channel's main button opens a pop-up menu with several available options:

 MIDI Channel button menu